-45. In Sheffield, under amendments to the Local Government Finance Act 1992, dwellings that are liable for Council Tax and are a Long Term Empty Dwelling, which is a dwelling that has been continuously unoccupied and substantially
+In Sheffield, under amendments to the Local Government Finance Act 1992, 45. dwellings that are liable for Council Tax, and are a Long Term Empty Dwelling, which is a dwelling that has been continuously unoccupied and

-- 46. Further, arising from amendments to the Local Government Finance Act 1992, which comes into force 1 April 2021, Local Authorities from that date may increase the LTE premium to 300% for dwellings that have been Long Term Empty Dwellings for a period of 10 years or more. - 47.
-For the purpose of encouraging owners of Long Term Empty Dwellings within Sheffield to bring them back into use, so as to improve the housing supply; it is proposed that the LTE premium is amended, in line with the amended legislation that comes into force 1 April 2021.
-It is therefore proposed that with effect from 1 April 2021, dwellings that have
+- 46. Further, arising from amendments to the Local Government Finance Act 1992, which came into force 1 April 2020, Local Authorities from that date may increase the LTE premium from 100% to 200% in respect of all dwellings that have been Long Term Empty Dwellings for a period of 5 years or more. - 47.
+For the purpose of encouraging owners of Long Term Empty Dwellings within Sheffield to bring them back into use, so as to improve the housing supply;